 Rather than wade through a sea of options, let Dundas Life help you find the best life insurance for your needs.
 Based on these needs, our life insurance experts will recommend you the best family life insurance policy and help you secure a great price.

 Is family life insurance worth it?

 Although not for everyone, family life insurance can be worth the cost for those who have a family.
 Life insurance helps families-with the right policy, you can rest easier knowing your loved ones are protected from life’s uncertainties.

 How long should my family life insurance last?

 You may find yourself asking this question if you are buying term life insurance.
 Because permanent life insurance does not have an expiry date, you do not have to worry about your policy ending before your financial obligations do.
 But that is not the case with a term life plan, which lasts for a set period.
 Your term life policy should last long enough to meet your longest obligation.

-For example, if you expect to pay off your mortgage in another 15 years, send your children off to college in the next 18 years, and save enough for retirement over the next 20 years, you should buy a 20-year term life plan.
+For example, if you expect to pay off your mortgage in another 15 years, send your children off to college in the next 18 years, and save money for retirement over the next 20 years, you should buy a 20-year term life plan.

-What to consider when buying life insurance?
+What to consider when you buy life insurance?

 Consider the following things if you are purchasing life insurance: